 - First Line Friday hosted by Reading Is My SuperPower

-Today I'm featuring my current read, The Villa by Rachel Hawkins.
-The excerpts shared are from a hardcover version borrowed from the library.
+Today I'm featuring a current read, The Engineer's Wife by Tracey Enerson Wood.
+The excerpts shared are from a hardcover version I borrowed from the library.

 Book Beginning/First Line: Washington, DC February 1864

 The light, sweet honey scent of burning candles did not quite mask the odor of blood and sweat in the makeshift ballroom.

 Page 56: When I had regained my strength, I accompanied Wash on research trips, sometimes leaving Johnny with the Roebling clan.
 Words like "caisson" and "quoin" became as familiar to me as "cat" and "dog."

 My thoughts: Historical fiction is one of my favorite genres, and I am enjoying this story about a strong female protagonist and her role in the construction of the iconic Brooklyn Bridge that connects the New York City boroughs of Brooklyn and Manhattan.
 I've driven over it many times (as recently as last month)--and you can also walk across it.
 The views are quite spectacular.